Nottoishenshu/Simple-Website/README.md

 # Learning Website
 This a learning Website.
+Just started with HTML and CSS.
 - Practice program
 - all Html
 - interactive
+- include buttons
+  # What I learned
-- button
+  - about websites
+  - making websites more interactive
+  - How to add colour, buttons and images
+  - Hoe CSS and Html work together.